AIESydProgYr12021/aie_cpd-BenMate/Documentation/01 - GameDesignPitch.md

 ## Game Systems
 What systems are needed to make this game?
 Which ones are internal (simulation, etc.) and which does the player interact with?

+talk about spawning

+joysticks only on android platform

+talk about oncolison triggers

-- Enemies - endless waves of undead zombies the player interacts with the zombies by loosing health and gaining points
+- Enemies - endless waves of undead zombies the player interacts with the zombies by loosing health and gaining points ,,, 3 states talk about them

 - health bar - when the player has 0 health the game is over.

-- thumbsticks - on Android the player uses thumbsticks to move around and shoot.

 ## Interactivity